Astronomer

 Typical employers hiring astronomers

 Most astronomers occupy positions in universities or specialised research facilities.
-Below are some of these can be found, alongside an idea of the types of companies who might have research work placements for aspiring astronomers:
+Below are some of these research centres, alongside an idea of the types of companies who might have research work placements for aspiring astronomers: